JJNod88/PP1_html_css/README.md

 * Consistent interactive Header and Nav elements are used throughout the entire site.
     * The site has a Navigation bar accessible at all times via the header, that blends in to the web page.
 It includes a link to the *Home*, *Community* and *Sign Up* pages.
         * Navigation Bar is the same size throughout, and repsonds to responsive design in the same way.
-        * Navigation Bar is fixed with a position:fixed and a z-index: 999; ensuring it is always visible and accessible
+        * Navigation Bar is fixed with a position:fixed and a z-index: 999; ensuring it is always visible and accessible.
+        * I gave the Nav an .active attribute so users knew which page they were on, but also gave them a hover border so they could easily click the correct page
     * A simple Footer with links to *facebook*, *Email/Contact us* and *Sign Up* pages.
         * The Footer is the same size throughout, and repsonds to responsive design in the same way.
         * It has a Z-Index of 900 to ensure it is always visible, but not sticky as this would have impacted the visbility of the content.